Sublimis/SteadyScreen/README.md

 ⚡ The service has been crafted very meticulously, in order to minimize resource usage and maximize performance.
 It uses only the accelerometer sensor to achieve the goal.

+## List of apps supporting Stilly service

+(as of 2024-02-26)

+- [UrbanBiker](https://urban-bike-computer.com/): Supports the service on the main and overview screens while the tracking is off; While the tracking is on, the app has it's own steady implementation.

 More soon...